Research evidence for 5C model

 Hudson (2012) found that it was evident that the beginning teachers in his study required more support in school culture and infrastructure.

 Renshaw (2012), in discussing the importance of context for pre-service teachers, notes that different geographical and community contexts need to be foregrounded.
 Much of what he says about pre-service teachers applies to beginning teachers.
-He goes on to say that in rural, remote and indigenous communities, support needs to focus not just on 'being classroom and school ready for teaching', but also being 'community ready' and being ready to work 'across school-community relationship' in more intense and engaged ways.
+He goes on to say that in rural, remote and indigenous communities, support needs to focus not just on 'being classroom and school ready for teaching', but also being 'community ready' and being ready to work 'across school-community relationship' in more intense and engaging ways.

 Renshaw also says that similarly, in low SES (socioeconomic status) communities, many students come to school with 'virtual school bags' and 'funds of knowledge' that are not highly valued at school.
-In these schooling contexts teachers need to move beyond their own assumptions, cultural experiences and expectations in order to connect more effectively with learners.
+In these schooling contexts, teachers need to move beyond their own assumptions, cultural experiences and expectations in order to connect more effectively with learners.
 He suggests that support in understanding the local situation and the local resources available for building connections between the 'official curriculum' and what learners bring with them into the classroom is necessary.

 Principals, supervisors and mentors can help beginning teachers understand the school context by providing: